Wektor607/CCI-Bonn.github.io/starters/academic/content/post/job-research/index.md

 - Team player with passion to work in an intercultural environment
 - High degree of autonomy and excellent problem-solving skills
 - Good communication skills in English
+- Important: For Postdoc position, candidates with good communication skills in German (equivalent to B2 at the time of starting) will be given preference.

 ## Your Benefits